Internalized sexism: Toxic femininity, tradwives, and marianismo

-Hostile and ambivalent sexism
+Hostile and Benevolent Sexism

 Social psychologists Peter Glick and Susan Fiske have posed a theory of ambivalent sexism, which presents two types of sexism: hostile and benevolent.
 Hostile sexism reflects misogyny and is expressed more blatantly to the observer.
 Benevolent sexism, on the other hand, appears much more positive and innocent to the observer, and possibly even to the receiver as well.
 However, benevolently sexist statements and actions end up implying sexist notions or stereotypes.
 Glick and Fiske elaborate on the definition of benevolent sexism in their paper:We define benevolent sexism as a set of interrelated attitudes toward women that are sexist in terms of viewing women stereotypically and in restricted roles but that are subjectively positive in feeling tone (for the perceiver) and also tend to elicit behaviors typically categorized as prosocial (e.g., helping) or intimacy-seeking (e.g., self-disclosure) (Glick & Fiske, 1996, p.
 491).

 [Benevolent sexism is] a subjectively positive orientation of protection, idealization, and affection directed toward women that, like hostile sexism, serves to justify women's subordinate status to men (Glick et al., 2000, p.
 763).